SCLW/Circuitry-Based-Sound/readme.md

 A SPDT relay has usually 5 terminals as the figure on the left shows.
 One common terminal, the NC and NO terminal and the two control terminals.
-When controlled by an additional circuit (microcontroller or control logic), a SPDT comes with 6 terminals.
+If the SPDT is controllable by an additional circuit (microcontroller or control logic), it comes with 6 terminals.
 In addition to the SPDT switch, the control circuit consists of a power connection (terminal + and -/GND) and the control pin (s).

 ![Relay_Oscillator_setup](https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Relay_Oscillator_setup.jpg)